- Insula X of Regio III

 The building has been named after two small frescoes depicting charioteers on the wall of a corridor near the main courtyard.
 They hold wreaths and a palm-branch, a symbol of victory which eventually will become a symbol of sainthood/martyrdom.
 They drive bigae, two-horse chariots which were used for races.
+You may wish to see some mosaics depicting horses and charioteers and races.
 The Romans did not use chariots at war, they instead prevented their enemies from using them by throwing caltrops on the battlefield (i.e. metal devices having four spikes one of which was always upright).

 Caseggiato degli Aurighi: (left) covered passage; (right) latrine

 The layout of the building is rather complex because it has a number of long corridors.
-A large latrine most likely served the customers of a hotel which archaeologists say was inserted in some of the apartments.
+A large latrine most likely served the customers of an inn which archaeologists say was inserted in some of the apartments.